Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/_index.md

 [Using a shared disk as the data transfer medium](copy_a_file) - Describes how to copy a file to a different location without actually sending the file, while still retaining standard Transfer CFT tracking.

-[Using synchronous communication](synch_comm_tcpip_intro) - Synchronous communication provides a real- time response when sending data from a client to the Transfer CFT server.
+[Using synchronous communication](synch_comm_tcpip_intro) - Synchronous communication provides a real-time response when sending data from a client to the Transfer CFT server.
 This response indicates that the client command was acknowledged by Transfer CFT and is listed in the catalog.

 [Using APIs](../cft_intro_install/about_this_document_zos/using_apis) - Application Programming Interfaces are a set of functions that create application services.